 RENCONTRES INÉDITES III

 This third episode of our ‘Rencontres Inédites’ crosses generations and talents, with the cast including pianists Daniil Trifonov and Sergei Babayan, Janine Jansen, Mischa Maisky, Timothy Ridout and Daniel Blendulf.
-The programme includes colourful works by Brahms and Rachmaninoff.
+The programme includes colourful works by Brahms.

 Programme